nicholasgower/PlanetsLib/README.md

 ## Rocket part recipes

-You can use the library to assign unique rocket part recipes to rocket silos placed on a planet.
-Rocket silos with their recipe defaulting to the vanilla `rocket-part` recipe are targeted by  PlanetsLib.
+You can use the library to assign unique rocket part recipes to rocket silos placed on a specified planet to increase or decrease the difficulty of launching rockets on the planet.
+Rocket silos with their recipe fixed to the vanilla `rocket-part` recipe are targeted by PlanetsLib.
 To implement:

 * Use the helper function `PlanetsLib.assign_rocket_part_recipe(planet,recipe)` to assign a recipe to a planet.
     * PlanetsLib stores rocket part recipe assignments in a mod-data prototype named `Planetslib-planet-rocket-part-recipe`.
 Planets with their own system for assigning rocket part recipes are exempted with the assigned recipe name `_other`.
 Muluna and Maraxsis are currently exempted in this manner to maintain backwards compatibility with those mods.